weatheredwatcher/weatheredwatcher.github.io/_posts/2020-10-31-NeoVims-Language-Server-Client.md

 a custom `tagfunc`.
 I found a [single reference](https://daisuzu.hatenablog.com/entry/2019/12/06/005543) on the Japanese internet where somebody does exactly this.
-I adopted the code slightly to work with the NeoVim internal Language Server Client[^add-reference].
+I adopted the code slightly to work with the NeoVim internal Language Server Client[^additional-reference].
 ```lua
 local lsp = require 'vim.lsp'
 local util = require 'vim.lsp.util'